 - 4.2.3.2 The application of minor query modifications to functional query definitions or approved variants must be consistent over the query set.
-For example, if a particular vendor-specific date expression or table name syntax is used in one query, it must be used in all other queries involving date expressions or table names. - 4.2.3.3 The use of minor modifications shall be disclosed and justified (see Clause 10.3.4.4). - 4.2.3.4 The following query modifications are minor: - a) Tables: - 1.
+For example, if a particular vendor-specific date expression or table name syntax is used in one query, it must be used in all other queries involving date expressions or table names.
+The following query modifications are exempt from this requirement: e5, f2, f6, f10, g2 and g3. - 4.2.3.3 The use of minor modifications shall be disclosed and justified (see Clause 10.3.4.4). - 4.2.3.4 The following query modifications are minor: - a) Tables: - 1.
 Table names The table and view names found in the CREATE TABLE, CREATE VIEW, DROP VIEW and FROM clause of each query may be modified to reflect the customary naming conventions of the system under test. - 2.
 Tablespace references CREATE TABLE statements may be augmented with a tablespace reference conforming to the requirements of Clause 3. - 3.
 WITH() clause Queries using the "with()" syntax, also known as common table sub-expressions, can be replaced with semantically equivalent derived tables or views.